Luis Vigoreaux

 Luis Vigoreaux Rivera (April 12, 1928 – January 17, 1983) was a Puerto Rican radio and television show host, announcer, comedian and producer.
 Vigoreaux was considered a pioneer in the television business in Puerto Rico, and enjoyed success with several radio and television shows throughout his career.
+The success of Luis Vigoreaux presenta led to the proliferation of similar game shows, with Sube, nene, sube and P'arriba, papi, p'arriba following suit.
+With the creation of Dale que dale en domingo, Vigoreaux had media presence throughout the week.

 Vigoreaux was brutally murdered on January 17, 1983.
 His wife, Lydia Echevarría, was convicted in 1986 of planning the murder, along with hitmen Francisco "Papo" Newman and David López-Watts.

 Early years

 Vigoreaux was born on April 12, 1928, in the Chupacallos ward of Ceiba, Puerto Rico.
 He was one of the eight children of Eulalia Rivera and Enrique Vigoreaux, a sugarcane worker at Fajardo Sugar Company.
 His father died when he was young, forcing Eulalia to take charge of the family.
 When Vigoreaux was 14 years old, they moved to San Juan, specifically Río Piedras.
 Vigoreaux studied at the Vila Mayo High School.

 As a teenager, Vigoreaux found work in a radio station named WIAC (AM), which was managed by Tomás Muñiz (father of Tommy Muñiz).
 There, Vigoreaux worked on a show called Alma Estudiantil.
 With the beginning of World War II, most of the professional hosts were enlisted for war, which led to Vigoreaux having the opportunity to work at the station.

 During that period, Vigoreaux worked in various areas of entertainment and show business.
 He served as host, presenter, commentator, among other jobs.
 He also became the spokesperson for Sello Rojo rice in Puerto Rico, which he did for 30 years.